kabeer-qureshi/ai-media-auto-tagger/README.md

 The plugin has a professional error-catching system.
 It will display the exact reason (e.g., "File Too Large", "Unsupported Format", or "Content Blocked") right in your dashboard so you know exactly what to fix.

 = Is it safe for my existing website? =
 Absolutely.
-AI Media Auto-Tagger is built with strict WordPress security standards, using nonces, capability checks, and data sanitization to ensure your site remains secure.
+OptiPix AI Image SEO is built with strict WordPress security standards, using nonces, capability checks, and data sanitization to ensure your site remains secure.

 == Screenshots ==